11 Top-Rated Tourist Attractions in Brisbane

 Constructed during Australia's Great Depression in the 1930s, the attractive steel Story Bridge is a much-loved Brisbane landmark.
 As one of only three bridge climbs in the world (after Sydney and Auckland), this one also offers something totally unique - the choice to abseil the descent.
-Catering to people of all fitness levels and those older than 10 years of age, the two-hour experience takes visitors 80 meters above the Brisbane River for uninterrupted views of the city.
+Catering to people of all fitness levels and those 10 years of age or older, the two-hour experience takes you 80 meters above the Brisbane River for uninterrupted views of the city.

 Address: 170 Main Street, Kangaroo Point

-Located 58 kilometers from Brisbane and easily accessible via ferry, Moreton Island is the perfect day trip.
-As the world's third largest sand island, it's a taste of tropical paradise without needing to travel further north.
-Rich vegetation frames the azure water gently lapping the pure-white sandy beaches.
-With very little development and 98 percent of the island designated as National Park, Moreton Island is one of Queensland's best kept secrets.
+Easily accessible via a 75-minute ferry ride from downtown Brisbane, Moreton Island is the perfect day trip.
+As the world's third largest sand island and with more than 98 percent of the island designated as national park, Moreton Island is one of Queensland's best-kept secrets.

 10 Museum of Brisbane

-Housed in one of Brisbane's premier heritage buildings, the museum was redeveloped and reopened in 2013.
-Occupying the top level of City Hall, this 'small in size, big in stories' museum brings the history of Brisbane to life through a series of state-of-the-art exhibitions.
-Adding to the experience are the sweeping views of the city and the City Hall's magnificent clock tower and copper dome.
+Housed in one of Brisbane's premier heritage buildings, this intriguing museum was redeveloped and reopened in 2013.
+This "small in size, big in stories" museum occupies the top level of City Hall and brings the history of Brisbane and its people to life through a series of state-of-the-art exhibitions covering everything from convict history to Brisbane's floods.
+Adding to the experience are the sweeping views of the city from the magnificent clock tower.

 Address: Level 3, Brisbane City Hall, Adelaide Street, Brisbane